How to Run a Writer's Circle

 Constructive Criticism for Writers

-One way to approach this is for the author to clearly state, before reading aloud their work, what level of constructive criticism they want from people.
+One way to satisfy everyone is for each author to clearly state, before reading aloud their work, what level of constructive criticism they seek from people.

 If you know the person is new to writing (or to the group), pass only encouraging comments such as, "I did enjoy your description of the beach."
 If they want something more critical, they can always ask.
 Many people feel very intimidated when reading their work before a group of strangers, especially at first.